 IF ( Value < Threshold ) THEN { Enable secondary boundary filtering technique } ELSE { Disable }

+The conditions are applied to the following directional intra modes: VER+4…VER+8, VER-4…VER-8, HOR+4…HOR+8, HOR-4…HOR-7.
+The conditions are also applied to multiple line/column prediction for the modes VER, HOR, VER+8, HOR+8.
+There are three threshold values: 24 (VER+4…VER+7, VER-4…VER-8, HOR+4…HOR+7, HOR-4…HOR-7), 128 (multi line VER, HOR, VER+8, HOR+8), 256 (VER+8, HOR+8).

 Results

-The BD-rate results in and were obtained according to the HM4 common test conditions (JCTVC-F900).
+The BD-rate results in Table 3 and Table 4 were obtained according to the HM4 common test conditions (JCTVC-F900).
 The encoding times are measured in a variable computing environment, while the decoding times are measured on a single CPU.

 The BD-rate of class F is -0.2% for “All Intra HE” and 0.0% for “All Intra LC”.
-The BD-rates for the individual class F sequences are enumerated in .
+The BD-rates for the individual class F sequences are enumerated in Table 5.
 The encoding and decoding times are comparable with the HM4 anchor.

 Table 3 BD-rate results for intra prediction with selective secondary boundary, including class F